Adventure Kids Nursery

 - Encourage the emotional, social, physical, creative and intellectual development of our children.

 - Encourage positive attitudes and develop confidence and self-esteem.

 - Provide opportunities which will stimulate interest and imagination.

 - Extend our children’s abilities to communicate ideas and feelings.

 Parents are encouraged to work with staff and become partners in their child’s education.
 We ensure that a close relationship is formed and maintained between home and the Nursery.

 A child responds more effectively to a learning process that is achieved through play.
 Studies show that play boosts metabolism and energy expenditure therefore stimulating a child’s healthy physical growth.
 Physical activity that involves spontaneous and occasional bursts of energy is called active play.
 It can occur indoors or outdoors, alone or with family, with friends or with child educators...

 Not all play is boisterous and physical.
-Just because children keep their mouths shut for periods of time does not mean that their learning processes also go on shut-down mode.
+Just because children keep quiet for periods of time does not mean that their learning processes also go on a down mode.
 In fact, adults by nature appreciate these times, for the oh, so obvious reason of keeping our sanity intact!
 Seriously and more importantly though, it is during these quiet times that the child is intently digesting things around their learning environment...

 Play is associated with the development and intensification of creative skills.
 Children express themselves through play.
 Imaginary play happens when they create make-believe scenarios which they can act out verbally and/or physically.
 They engage in this type of play through the use of small toy figures, stuffed animals, dolls, puppets even dress-ups and props, just like being part of a dramatic presentation...